KONG Classic Dog Toy (Large)

 Active dogs need durable toys for vigorous play.
 Flirt poles, chuck-it balls, and tug toys help burn energy constructively.

-High-energy breeds like the Beagle need dog toys that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Beagle.
+High-energy breeds like the Beagle need dog toys that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Beagle -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Toy Choice

 The Beagle is predisposed to certain health conditions that should directly influence your dog toys choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Obesity: